peteroupc/peteroupc.github.io/randomfunc.md

 **Requires random real numbers.**

-The following method generates a random number that follows a _gamma distribution_ and is based on Marsaglia and Tsang's method from 2000.
+The following method generates a random number that follows a _gamma distribution_ and is based on Marsaglia and Tsang's method from 2000<<|"A simple method for generating gamma variables",_ACM Transactions on Mathematical Software_ 26(3), 2000.>>.
 Usually, the number expresses either&mdash;

 - the lifetime (in days, hours, or other fixed units) of a random component with an average lifetime of `meanLifetime`, or
 - a random amount of time (in days, hours, or other fixed units) that passes until as many events as `meanLifetime` happen.